 Your veterinarian will be able to diagnose hookworm via fecal flotation.
 A stool sample from your cat is mixed with a liquid solution, any eggs present in the feces float to the top.
 These are collected and viewed under a microscope to determine the type (hookworm, roundworm etc) and a number of eggs present.

-Hookworms tend to be more prevalent in dogs than they are in cats, and when cats do have them, they are more likely to be in smaller numbers.
+Hookworms are more prevalent in dogs than they are in cats, and when cats do have them, they are more likely to be in smaller numbers.
 Any worm infestation should be treated immediately.
-As hookworms feed on the cat's blood, cats can become anaemic.
+As hookworms feed on the cat’s blood, cats can become anaemic.
 Adult cats are more resistant to hookworms than kittens.

 Severely infected kittens may require hospitalisation and blood transfusions to treat anemia.